DylanGriffith/smex/README.md

 Smex
 ====

-A library for simplifying the sending of protocol buffers over rabbitmq.
+An Elixir library for simplifying the sending of protocol buffers over rabbitmq.
 This is intended to allow compatible communication with [the more comprehensive ruby framework Smith](https://github.com/filterfish/smith2) but this can be used on it's own as a way of using protocol buffers and rabbitmq.